thanks4opensource/tri2b-quad4me/README.md

 * optional: node priorities can be dynamic, changing over time via algorithm (e.g. least-recently-used)

-* the protocols are clockless, i.e. there is no pre-determined bit-clock rate
+* the protocols are clockless, no pre-determined bit-clock rate

 * throughput is determined by node CPU and I/O speed, limited by open-drain hardware line rise time (see [Rise time](#rise_time))